Sarkozy back at clinic after daughter's birth

 The lovers allowed themselves to be photographed with their children on luxury foreign holidays, reinforcing Sarkozy's growing reputation as a showy friend of the super-rich, out of touch with French life.

-Sarkozy -- languishing in the opinion polls just seven months before he is due to seek re-election -- seems to have learned the lesson of that period, and has been extremely discreet about the pregnancy.
+Sarkozy seems to have learned the lesson of that period, and has been extremely discreet about the pregnancy.
+Both the president and first lady have said they will not parade the child for photographers.

 The left-wing Liberation newspaper only mentioned the birth in a brief page 14 story.
 Others gave it more prominence but it was far from a national event, drowned out by financial crisis and the death of a French hostage in Somalia.

-The Elysee never announced the pregnancy officially, but Bruni was "outed" as pregnant when she appeared with a visible bump at an event to welcome fellow first ladies to the G8 summit in Deauville in May.
+The Elysee never announced the pregnancy officially, but carefully outed Bruni as pregnant by allowing her to appear with a visible bump at an event to welcome fellow first ladies to the G8 summit in Deauville in May.

 She has since given a handful of interviews, but always been careful to insist that her family life with Sarkozy has no bearing on his presidency.